vishalbakshi/blog/posts/2025-09-23-bite-sized-colbert/index.md

 3. **Execute systematic comparisons.** I add `torch.save` calls throughout the pipeline and use separate Docker images for each PyTorch version.
 After running the pipeline, I load each artifact pair and apply my tolerance heuristics to identify where reproducibility breaks.

 4. **Isolate the root cause.** I dive into the specific code generating non-reproducible artifacts and isolate the PyTorch calls.
-To confirm my analysis, I swap the diverging artifact between PyTorchversions—if that fixes reproducibility, I know I found the root cause.
+To confirm my analysis, I swap the diverging artifact between PyTorch versions—if that fixes reproducibility, I know I found the root cause.

 I document everything in blog posts to practice communicating my approach for the eventual release notes.